About the Critical Minerals Strategic Reserve

 With other measures for critical minerals, the CMSR reinforces Australia’s position as a reliable and stable supplier.

 The Minister for Resources leads the CMSR and our department leads delivery.
-The Export Finance and Insurance Corporation Amendment (Strategic Reserve) Bill 2026 gave Export Finance Australia (EFA) an expanded range of financial tools to support the CMSR’s financial and commercial functions.
+The Export Finance and Insurance Corporation Amendment (Strategic Reserve) Act 2026gives Export Finance Australia (EFA) an expanded range of financial tools to support the CMSR’s financial and commercial functions.
+We work together with the Department of Foreign Affairs and Trade to engage with international partners.

 The CMSR draws on $1 billion in funding from the expanded $5 billion Critical Minerals Facility.
 The Australian Government has allocated a further $150 million for selective stockpiling of minerals, where required.